beancount/fava/docs/development.rst

 Note that a development installation fava requires recent versions of Node.js and npm, both available on OS X and Linux, but currently not on Cygwin.
+To package the development version, you can run `python setup.py bdist_wheel` (make sure the `wheel` Python package is installed), which will produce a `.whl` file in the `dist` directory which you can install with `pip` on a different machine.

 If you need a newer version of ``beancount`` than you can find on PyPi, you can run from source like so (more details `here <http://furius.ca/beancount/doc/install>`__):